Tennessee Tech University - College of Engineering Math Placement

 College of Engineering Math Placement

-Students expecting to receive any credit (including Advancement Placement, Dual Enrollment, etc), information will be reviewed by their academic advisor once it is officially received by the university to allow any course adjustments to be completed.
+Students expecting to receive any credit (including Advancement Placement, Dual Enrollment, etc), information will be reviewed by their academic advisor once it is officially received by the University to allow any course adjustments to be completed.

-Additional requirements recommended by advisor |
+Note: Additional requirements may be recommended by student's academic advisor.

 Options to Challenge your Math Placement